louis-bourgault/keyboard/README.md

 ### Software
 I will probably just go with zmk for this.
 One thing that is important to me is for the keyboard to run both wired and wireless - eg I plug one half with a usb C to A port into a school computer, and then that half talks to the other half and I can use it on computers without Bluetooth support; but I believe that QMK has this function so I will just use that.
 Potentially, if I have extra time, then I could code something custom in C, but I am not sure whether this is feasible at this point and with exams coming up.

+Note: this software is in a seperate repo because of the way that ZMK works.
+The repo is [louis-bourgault/zmk-config](https://github.com/louis-bourgault/zmk-config)

 # Images
 ![Initial Ergogen Design](./img/ergogen.png)